-Be aware of any sort of mail, whether it is an email or standard letter stating that your soon to be freshman has been selected for a grant, loan, or scholarship.
+Be aware of any sort of mail, whether it is an email or standard letter stating that your soon-to-be freshman has been selected for a grant, loan, or scholarship.
 The first question that should come to mind is, “How in the hell is my child eligible for this loan, grant, or scholarship when neither of us applied for it?”

 Be aware of any company, individual, or consultant who asks for an upfront advance processing fee.
 This is a red flag!
 Also, some of these clowns will try to hit you with a pre-tax administration fee if they can.
-As we mentioned prior, it is a dirty shark infested arena to have to swim in especially if you are not guided in the right direction.
-Fortunately for you and other visitors, hbcucollegegrants.com is here to help point you down the safe and protected path.
+As we mentioned prior, it is a dirty shark-infested arena to have to swim in, especially if you are not guided in the right direction.
+Fortunately for you and other visitors, hbcucollegegrants.com is here to help point you down the safe and protected path

 With this scam, the goal is to get you to forward over vital information belonging to you and your child, either your or your child’s SSN and banking information.
 That is the ultimate prize for a scammer.

 Here’s another beauty: Do not fall for the multitude of financial aid seminars floating around each year.
 Especially the ones with fancy names attached to them such as higher education scholarship foundation.
 This is just to grab your attention.
 Also, stay away from the companies and individuals trying to entice you via telemarketing on how they can arrange for your child to get the said grant, loan, or scholarship.